gabriela21-py/marathon_cv_html_css/README.md

 # CV HTML & CSS Template

 This is an **HTML & CSS CV template** created during a front-end marathon.
-It is fully responsive and demonstrates layout, typography, and front-end skills.

 **Note:** This is a template and not a personal CV.

 ## Features